COMIC BOOK PROJECT

 Scroll down to see what we've been up to.

 The Comic Book Project launched its first three issues—Last Moments, Lost Days and Sam—at Cyprus Comic Con on 3 September, 2016.
-Issues 4-5 will be available at Cyprus Comic Con 2017, along with a limited print run of the 48-Hour Comic Book.
+Issues 4-6 were launched at Cyprus Comic Con 2017, along with a limited print run of the 48-Hour Comic Book.

-If you'd like to pre-order any of our issues, you can do that here.
+If you'd like to order any of our current or back issues, you can do that here.
 Thanks for reading local!

 ISSUE 4 | STEEL PUNCH